 Warm Home Discount

-You could get £140 off your electricity bill under the Warm Home Discount Scheme.
-To qualify for the discount, you must either get Pension Credit or you’re on a low income and meet your energy supplier’s criteria for the scheme.
+You could get £150 off your electricity bill under the Warm Home Discount scheme.
+To qualify for the discount, you must either get Pension Credit or be on a low income and receive certain means-tested benefits.
 You can still qualify for the discount if you use a pre-pay or pay-as-you-go electricity meter.
-Applications for Warm Home Discount open in the autumn each year.
-Find out if you qualify for a warm home discount and how to apply at GOV.UKOpens in a new window
+The discount isn’t available in Northern Ireland.
+For most, the Warm Home Discount is automatically applied to your bills in the autumn each year.

 Winter Fuel Payment